amiaopensource/vrecord/README.md

 **Frame MD5s** — You can choose to create an MD5 hash value for each frame of video captured.
 A seperate .md5 file with all the hash values will be created along with the video file.
 Generally choosing to create frame-level MD5s will not slow down or hinder the capture of your video.
 To read more about frame-level MD5s see this article: http://dericed.com/papers/reconsidering-the-checksum-for-audiovisual-preservation/

+If you choose to capture Frame MD5s vrecord will automatically check to make sure that no frames were missed during the capture.
+If frames were missed you may get the following message: "WARNING: There were pts discontinuities for these frame ranges: ##-##.
+The file may have sync issues."
+The message will give the frame numbers that are missing.
+Check the file immediately at these points and throughout the video to make sure there are no sync issues.
+The tape may need to be redigitized.

 **Set Recording time** — Set the amount of time (in minutes) that you would like vrecord to capture for.
 This number should be an integer or decimal.
 For example, if you are digitizing a tape with a capacity of 30 minutes of video, you might want set vrecord to capture for 33 minutes.
 After 33 minutes vrecord will automatically stop recording and shut down.

 Click "OK" when you are finished with your selections.
 Vrecord will save all of your selections to a cofiguration file.
 If any selections are "Undeclared" vrecord will prompt you in the terminal window to make a choice.